 The Charles River Swimming Initiative has been a key component of the Charles River Conservancy’s vision and work.
 Inspired by our founder’s memories of river swimming as a child, the CRC has advocated that swimming be an integral goal of restoring the health of the Charles.
 In the last 25 years, tremendous progress has been made, thanks to the EPA’s Charles River Initiative, significant clean up and advocacy by us and partners like the Charles River Watershed Association, and major infrastructure investments by the Commonwealth and cities.
-The EPA’s most recent bacterial grade for the Charles was a B (for 2018), a significant improvement over the D it received in 1995.
+The EPA’s most recent grade for the Lower Basin of the Charles was a B- (for 2021), a significant improvement over the D it received in 1995.
 In order to balance safety considerations, swimming in the Charles is only allowed if a permit is obtained from the Massachusetts Department of Conservation and Recreation.
 The CRC is working to expand opportunities for swimming.

 Our drive to return swimming rests on several goals:

 - celebrate this incredible environmental comeback by giving people the opportunity to experience the river by swimming in it;

 - inspire more stewards of the river and its parks; the more connected people feel to these spaces, the more they will support investments for these resources’ continued health;

 - unlock new recreational opportunities and space in this urban environment by creating a designated place monitored for swimming.

 Over the years, this initiative has evolved.
 Early work included advocacy for the creation and staffing of a governor-appointed Charles River Water Quality Commission, which has grown into an annual community swim event, plans for a seasonal facility, and greater investments and research in improving the health of the river.